 These actions should be taken when a Pandemic is declared by Federal, State or Local Health Authorities or when ordered by BWL Leadership until leadership deems it safe to stop.
-These basic steps will help to reduce the risk of worker exposure to the pandemic virus (COVID-19), in their workplace.
+These basic steps will help to reduce the risk of worker exposure to the pandemic virus (such as COVID-19), in their workplace.

-- All BWL facilities will increase security and restrict access to authorized individuals who have completed a self-assessment screening with negative results.
-(Annex B). - All BWL facilities will have dedicated and separate entry points for employees and visitors.
-Appropriate steps will be taken to reduce congestion at self-health screening stations.
+All BWL facilities will

-- All BWL facilities will utilize ground markings, signage, and or physical barriers to ensure social distancing and other health department guidance are followed. - All BWL facility air filtration systems will be checked and maintained at an increased frequency to ensure proper operational capabilities. - All BWL worksites will have at least one supervisor designated to implement, monitor, and report on the COVID-19 control strategies developed under this plan. - All BWL employees will maintain a clean and sanitary workspace.
-Proper cleaning material and resources will be provided. - The applicable level(s) of facility sanitation/cleaning, listed below, will be implemented by internal and or contracted staff during a pandemic:
+- Increase security and restrict access to authorized individuals who have completed a self-health screening with negative results.
+(Annex B). - Have dedicated and separate entry points for employees and visitors.
+Appropriate steps will be taken to reduce congestion at self-health screening stations. - Utilize ground markings, signage, and or physical barriers to ensure social distancing and other health department guidance are followed. - Have air filtration systems checked and maintained at an increased frequency to ensure proper operational capabilities. - Have at least one supervisor designated to implement, monitor, and report on the COVID-19 control strategies developed under this plan. - Maintain a clean and sanitary workspace.
+Proper cleaning material and resources will be provided. - The applicable level(s) of facility sanitation/cleaning, listed below, will be implemented by internal and or contracted staff during a pandemic.